 - Don’t lose the keys!
 Rather the Protestant position, I should think:

-Some poor prelate forgot to pass them to his heir, Well, he claimed that those keys weren’t the keys, anyway.
+Some poor prelate forgot to pass them to his heir,

 but when Martin Luther found them,